 Why do Dogs Chase their Tails and how to Stop them

-Dogs are undoubtedly the most playful and loyal companions of humans that are always ready to impress and please their owners.
+Dogs are undoubtedly the most loyal companions of humans and are always ready to impress and please their owners.

-If you find your dog doing funny things in front of you, it is more likely to trying to grab your attention, so, try to respond to them and give them belly rubs and ear massages and whatever it likes.
+If you find your dog doing funny things in front of you, most probably, it is trying to grab your attention.
+So, try to respond to them and give them enough attention, lots of belly rubs and ear massages, and whatever they like.

-Likewise, they also chase their tails sometimes while playing which shows you the funny image of your dog, right?
+Along with other funny things, they may also chase their tails sometimes while playing which looks like the funny side of your dog.

 If you are trying to find answers to these questions, you have just landed in the right place.
-In this post, you’ll find everything about this tail-chasing behavior of your dog.
+In this post, you’ll find everything about the tail-chasing behavior of your dog.

 Why do dogs chase their tails?

-The dogs may chase their tails due to several reasons and the most common are listed below.
+The dogs may chase their tails for several reasons and the most common are:

 To Grab the Owner’s Attention

-If your dog has chased his tail at some time and it found you enjoying this act, then it may do it again and again to catch your attention.
-Your dog wants you to enjoy and praise its acts and it wants you to play with him; therefore, it chases its tail.
+If your dog has chased its tail for some time and found you enjoying this act, then your fur baby may do it again and again to catch your attention.
+Your dogs want you to enjoy and praise their acts and they want you to play with them; therefore, they chase their tail.

 Puppyhood

-If you find your younger puppy chasing his tail, it’s normal.
+If you find your younger puppy chasing its tail, it’s normal.
 Usually, they don’t know that their tail is a part of their body; therefore, they try to chase and catch it.
-With the passage of time, they get rid of this habit by themselves.
+Over time, they get rid of this habit.
 Looks sweet, right?
 Still, don’t encourage this behavior.

 Boredom and anxiety

-Dogs are like an small powerhouses and they usually get bored when they don’t engage in tiring activities like exercises or walks, etc. This boredom sometimes leads to tail-chasing while in extreme conditions, the dog may develop separation anxiety or destructive chewing.
+Dogs are like small powerhouses and they usually get bored when they don’t engage in tiring and stimulating activities like exercises or walks, etc. This boredom sometimes leads to tail-chasing while in extreme conditions, the dog may develop separation anxiety or destructive chewing.

 Worms, Fleas, Medical conditions

-Sometimes, the dogs have worms, fleas, allergies, or any other health issue that lead them to chase their tails.
-So, if you find your dog’s condition severe while chasing his tail and doing it more often, you MUST visit the vet at your earliest.
+Sometimes, the dogs have worms, fleas, skin allergies, or any other health issue that leads them to chase their tails.
+So, if you find your dog’s condition severe while chasing his tail and doing it more often, it may also be a sign of some sort of medical condition.
+So, you MUST visit the vet at your earliest.

 Genetic Problem

 Some dog breeds are prone to tail-chasing for unknown reasons.
-Bull Terriers and German Shepherds are among these breeds.
+Bull Terriers and German Shepherds are among these breeds but it doesn’t mean that all the Bull Terriers and German Shepherds will develop this condition.
 Early-age training may prevent this issue in dogs in adulthood.

 Compulsive Disorder